nchristiny/magic-8-ball/README.md

-#### Magic 8-ball
+#### Magic 8 Ball Simulator

 ### Purpose

 Web app simulating the functionality of [Magic 8 Ball™](https://en.wikipedia.org/wiki/Magic_8-Ball "Wikipedia").
-Built on Sinatra Skeleton.
+Built on Sinatra Skeleton provided by Dev Bootcamp.

 1. As a user, I'd like to shake the ball and be told a random deafult set of answers for my question.
 2. As a user, aside from the default set, I'd like to be able to create, edit or delete my own custom predictions.